fadden/CiderPress2/ndocs/top/SourceNotes.md

 Other (not included in binary distribution):

- - Examples/*: some simple command-line applications that demonstrate the use of the libraries.
+ - Examples/AddFile and Examples/ListContents: simple command-line
+   applications that demonstrate the use of the libraries.
  - MakeDist: build utility that creates distribution packages.
  - TestData: not actually a project.
 This is a collection of file archives and disk images, used by the DiskArc library tests and the cp2